Naproxen

 Is naproxen addictive?

-No, naproxen isn’t addictive, but you should still take it as prescribed by your doctor.
+No, naproxen isn’t addictive, but you should still take it as prescribed by your doctor or pharmacist.

 Can I use naproxen for any pain?